manfiolautaro/manfiolautaro/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/manfiolautaro](https://github.com/manfiolautaro)

-- 💬 Ask me about **React, Node.JS and JavaScript**
+- 💬 Ask me about **Salesforce, React, Node.JS and JavaScript**

 - 📫 How to reach me **manfiolautaro@gmail.com**

-- 📄 Know about my experiences [I recently finished a Coding Bootcamp and I am looking for my first job!](I recently finished a Coding Bootcamp and I am looking for my first job!)
+- 📄 Know about my experiences [I'm looking for a new job!]

-- ⚡ Fun fact **I'm not very witty with jokes**

 <h3 align="left">Connect with me:</h3>
 <p align="left">